apache/apisix-website/blog/en/blog/2021/11/22/develop-apisix-ingress-with-nocalhost-in-kubernetes.md

 authorImageURL: "https://avatars.githubusercontent.com/u/3713305?v=4"
 keywords:
 - Kubernetes
+- API Gateway
 - Apache APISIX Ingress
 - Nocalhost
 - Controller
 - Development
-description: This article walks you through using Nocalhost to seamlessly connect your local development machine to a remote Kubernetes cluster, allowing you to use IDE to develop and debug Apache APISIX Ingress Controller.
-Giving you the ability to comfortably develop and debug your remote apps with your existing skills.
+description: This article introduces the use of Nocalhost to seamlessly connect a local development machine to a remote K8s and develop and debug APISIX Ingress Controller with IDE.
 tags: [Technology,Kubernetes]
 ---